Helicopter Accident Lawyers

 With more than 4,000 oil rigs in the Gulf of Mexico alone, oil and gas companies increasingly use helicopters to transport workers and equipment.
 While working on an oil rig already comes with its fair share of dangers, arriving on a job site by helicopter creates additional hazards.
 Since 2000, over 40 helicopters have crashed into the Gulf of Mexico while transporting workers to these offshore oil rigs.
 More specifically, from 2003 to 2010, offshore helicopter crashes resulted in 49 fatalities.
 Because these waters are governed by an elaborate set of maritime laws, only firms with attorneys knowledgeable in these types of accidents can position victims and their families for a favorable settlement after what could have been an otherwise avoidable accident.

 These cases usually become even more complex, as most crashes occur over water and locating and salvaging the helicopter for investigation and analysis can be difficult.
 The helicopter crash attorneys at Slack Davis Sanger can help fight for the compensation victims and their families deserve.
 Our aviation attorneys can bring you justice, starting what can be a long and involved process with a free consultation.

 Flying in a helicopter puts passengers at greater risk of a catastrophic injury than boarding a commercial airplane.
 Helicopter occupants are more likely to obtain a serious injury or lose their lives for a variety of reasons, including:

 - Helicopters take off and land more frequentlythan other types of aircraft, which is when most aviation accidents occur.

 - These types of aircraft are more vulnerable to bad weather.

-- Less-stringent regulations mean that pilots may be less experienced than their airline counterparts, making them less capable of handling problems in flight.
+- Less-stringent regulationsmean that pilots may be less experienced than their airline counterparts, making it more challenging for them to handle problems in flight.